Snowyfare8/virtual-vending-machine-project/README.md

 # virtual-vending-machine-project
-This is a python project to test my skills i guess (same as weather app)
+This is a python project for another task.
+It is made using customTkinter, a modernized tkinter library.